-A further matter in relation to external appointments to advisory committees relates to section 80(4) of the CMSHA and section 71(5) of the MQSHA.
-These sections enables the Minister to appoint a person who represents mine operators or workers only if the person is experienced in "coal mining operations" or "mining operations".
-These terms have specific meanings under the CMSHA and MQSHA, and at times proposed representatives for appointment will not be able to meet the experiential requirement.
+A further matter in relation to external appointments to advisory committees relates to section 71(5) of the MQSHA.
+This section enables the Minister to appoint a person who represents mine operators or workers only if the person is experienced in "mining operations".
+This term has a specific meaning under the MQSHA, and at times proposed representatives for appointment will not be able to meet the experiential requirement.